Daniel-Tomov/LifeSteal/README.md

 # LifeSteal
 Made based off a plugin request on the Bukkit Forums https://bukkit.org/threads/lifesteal-plugin-skript.494790/

+Made for Minecraft version 1.18.
+Not tested with other versions

 # Commands
 /lifesteal add <player name> - adds a respawn to a player